-Should I Take the Lump Sum?
+Which PSERS Pension Option Should I Select?
 An Article For PSERS Employees

-When handled correctly, the monthly income and lump sum pension benefits can be a powerful combination to protect the long-term financial security of PSERS employees who are nearing retirement.
+When handled correctly, the PSERS pension's monthly income and lump sum benefits can be a great combination to protect the long-term financial security of PSERS employees.

 This article discusses: